 Access AHRECS Subscribers' Knowledge Base with Ease

 This sheet is a resource to help an HDR Supervisor evaluate whether their candidate’s application for ethics approval is ready to be submitted for research ethics review.
-The August/September 2020 edition of the Research Ethics Monthly will have a post about this resource and a watermarked and protected pdf version of this resource.